Nominate a resident leader for our Dorothy Richardson Award for Resident Leadership.

 - Describe a project or initiative that the nominee led in order to improve their community.
 How did they identify the need and become involved in this effort?
 What steps did they take in response?
 What role did the nominee play in leading the effort and what unique strengths did they bring?
 Please be specific and remember this effort must have taken place within the last 1-5 years.

-- What role did the nominee play to engage other residents and community partners in the project or initiative?
+- What role did the nominee play in engaging other residents and community partners in the project or initiative?
 What steps did they undertake to recruit other stakeholders to participate in the project or initiative?
 Who else got involved as a result of their leadership?
 What difference did these partnerships make in ensuring success?

 - What impact has resulted from the nominee's leadership, both within the community and within your organization?
 Please be specific about outcomes from the project or initiative.
 Share tangible results or results that can be seen, measured or evaluated.